tztztztz/php-no-slam-cache/README.md

 Whole process of reading/writing to the Cache is synchronized, that is:

-**only one process will write to the cache while others will wait and then get recently created resource, instead of slamming the cache**.
+**only one process will write to the cache (per item) while others will wait and then get recently created resource, instead of slamming the cache**.

+It means there can be only one writer at once per particular group and key.
+Still there cen be other writer at the same time, just for other combination of group and key.

 While resource exists in the Cache and it's not expired, it can be read concurrently by many PHP processes at once.